Daily Face Masks for Each Day of the Week

-Mix the green clay powder with warm water, adding it just a little at a time until the texture no longer forms clumps, but is rather uniform.
-Apply to your entire face, avoiding the corners of your eyes, and let set until it dries.
+Mix the green clay powder with warm water, adding it just a little at a time until the texture is free of clumps and uniform.
+Apply to your entire face, avoiding the corners of your eyes, and let sit until it dries.
 This should take 20 to 30 minutes.
 Afterwards, gently rinse off with warm water.

-This mask will also help eliminate shiny spots and excess oil.
+This mask will also help eliminate spots and excess oil.
 If you have dry skin, mix it with yogurt rather than water.
-After applying the mask, always moisturize your skin well with a cream or the oil that you generally use.
+After applying the mask, always moisturize your skin well with a cream or the oil that you generally use for that.

-Now we’re getting close to the weekend, so it’s a good time to clean your skin of any filth.
-For this, there’s nothing better than lemon, which is a great cleanser and purifier.
+Now we’re getting close to the weekend, so it’s a good time to clean your skin of any impurities.
+There’s nothing better than lemon for this task, which is a great cleanser and purifier.
 Also, honey helps moisturize the skin and give it a healthy glow.

 Grate the zest off one lemon and mix with honey.
 This will have a slightly sticky texture, although heating it could help by making the honey less viscous.
 Apply the mixture and let set for half an hour, then rinse.

-Friday is finally here and you are ready to go out.
+Friday is finally here and you’re ready to go out.
 But the skin on your face carries the fatigue from the entire week, which is why you should turn to cucumber.
-This will refresh your skin, it will moisturize deeply, and will make it firm once again.
+This will refresh your skin, moisturize it deeply, and make it firm once again.

-In order to prepare this mask, grate the cucumber and mix it with milk or rice milk.
-Because this is a runny liquid, use a cotton disc to moisten it with the mixture and the rub it over your skin, as if you were removing makeup.
-Then cut two slices of the cucumber and place them over your closed eyes.
+In order to prepare this mask, grate the cucumber and mix it with regular milk or rice milk.
+Because this is a runny liquid, moisten a cotton disc with the mixture and the rub it over your skin, as if you were removing makeup.
+Afterwards, cut two slices of the cucumber and place them over your closed eyes.
 This will restore vitality to your eyes.

 Lay down to rest for at least 20 minutes.
-You could also apply this mask before going to bed to eliminate the dirt that accumulated throughout the day.
+You could also put on this mask before going to bed to eliminate the dirt that accumulated throughout the day.

-By Saturday you’ve had some time to rest and you’re ready to nourish your skin so it shines with a healthy glow.
-In order to make this mask, squish half of one avocado with a fork until creating a well blended mixture.
-Because avocado is rich in fatty acids, vitamins and minerals, you won’t need any other ingredients.
+By Saturday you’ve had some time to rest and you’re ready to nourish your skin with one of our daily face masks that will make it shine with a healthy glow.
+In order to make this mask, squish half an avocado with a fork until creating a well-blended mixture.
+Because avocado is rich in fatty acids, vitamins, and minerals, you won’t need any other ingredients.
 Apply it directly to your face and let it act until it has visibly dried.
-Then rinse with water.
+At this point, rinse it off with water.